digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

 You have just executed your first smart contract transaction over Canton.
 Every participant node has an associated built-in party that can take part in smart contract interactions.
 The ``ping`` command uses a particular smart contract that is by default pre-installed on every Canton participant.
-In fact, the command uses the Admin API to access a pre-installed application, which then issues Ledger API commands operating on this smart contract.
+The command uses the Admin API to access a pre-installed application, which then issues Ledger API commands operating on this smart contract.

 In theory, you could use your participant node's built-in party for all your application's smart contract interactions,